ADVERTISEMENT

 Respiratory Acidosis- Types, Etiology, Pathophysiology, Symptoms, Diagnosis, and Treatment

-Respiratory acidosis is a condition characterized by decreased blood pH due to various reasons.
+Respiratory acidosis is a condition that involves decreased blood pH due to various reasons.
 To know more about this condition, read the following content.

 Introduction:

-The normal pH of the blood ranges from 7.35 to 7.45, which means that the blood is slightly alkaline (basic).
+The normal pH of the blood ranges from 7.35 to 7.45, which means that the blood is slightly basic (alkaline).
 The body's pH balance is essential to maintain homeostasis and is also known as the acid-base balance.
-The lungs and kidneys play an important role in maintaining this balance.
+The lungs and kidneys play a major role in maintaining this balance.
 Any abnormalities or disease conditions affecting the lungs and the kidneys would result in a disturbance in the acid-base balance causing either acidosis or alkalosis.
 Both conditions need to be addressed earlier to prevent further complications.
 The primary problem in respiratory acidosis is the decreased ratio of arterial bicarbonate to arterial carbon dioxide resulting in decreased pH.

 What Is the Normal Physiology of Acid-Base Balance?